WokLibCodeClub/.github/profile/bigger_word_lists.md

 ![Click to add a file](add_file.png)

 This will open up a box where you can name your file.
-I used the name Hangman words.txt:
+I used the name Hangman_words.txt:

 ![CName a file](name_file.png)

+(You can't actually see the underscore between Hangman and words, but it is there.)

 You can now paste your new wordlist into this new file: